 Can You Eat Aloe Vera?

-Aloe has cleansing properties for the digestive tract.
-Start with small amounts of aloe vera juice daily (1–3 ounces), but be sure to read the label directions before ingesting aloe vera juice because it can have laxative effects.
+Start small: Aloe has cleansing properties for the digestive tract.
+Start with a small amount of aloe vera juice daily (1–3 ounces) to see how your body reacts, and be sure to read the label directions before ingesting aloe vera juice because it can have laxative effects.

 1. Aloe and Cucumber Water from Hello Glow

-Let's be honest: plain aloe vera juice does not taste good.
-Turn it into a hydrating water recipe with coconut water and cucumber to sweeten things up.
+Let’s be honest: plain aloe vera juice does not taste good.
+Turn it into a hydrating aloe water with coconut water and cucumber to sweeten things up.

 2. Aloe Vera Martini from Hello Glow